-Downloaded by [Interdisciplinary Center IDC], [sarit markovich] at 02:50 20 January 2012 probably share the premium with Kurant in licensing revenue,15 so higher prices do not necessarily translate into higher margins.
+Of the four common third party carts only Kurant commences a premium.
+This is, most likely, because of the third-party brand name the cart has among ISPs together with its high quality.
+Note that Relation firms that resell Kurant probably share the premium with Kurant in licensing revenue, 5 so higher prices do not necessarily translate into higher margins.
 Akopia and AlaCart have a negative significant coefficient.
-While AlaCart's discount can be explained by its low quality in addition to its lack of reputation, Akopia offers a very high quality cart.16 Akopia, however, is an open source, and Relation providers are not charged when they offer it.
+While AlaCart's discount can be explained by its low quality in addition to its lack of reputation, Akopia offers a very high-quality cart.
+Akopia, however, is an open source and Relation providers are not charged when they offer it.
 Moreover, this also means that the providers cannot as easily give support for the operation of the cart, as ISPs often do not understand all the source code well enough to be able to solve all problems for their users.
-This is in contrast to firms like Kurant, which offer support to the ISPs that use them, and thus enables the ISPs help their customers solve complex problems.
-Thus discounting Akopia might be directly related to the increased uncertainty consumers face when choosing an Akopia cart.
+This is in contrast to firms like Kurant which offer support to the ISPs that use them, and thus enables the ISPs help their customers solve complex problems.
+Thus, discounting Akopia might be directly related to the increased uncertainty consumers face when choosing an Akopia cart.